Office of the Secretary, Interior.

-This subpart is intended to improve the internal management of CNCS.
-As such, it is for the use of CNCS employees only and is not intended to, and does not create any right or benefit, substantive or procedural, enforceable by law or in equity by any party against the United States, its agencies or other entities, its officers or employees, or any other person.
+This part is intended to improve the internal management of the Department.
+As such, it is for the use of Department personnel only and is not intended to, and does not, create, any right or benefit, substantive or procedural, enforceable at law or in equity by any party against the United States, its agencies or other entities, its officers or employees, or any other person.

 End Supplemental Information

 Deputy Secretary, U.S. Department of the Interior.

 [FR Doc.
 2020-22238 Filed 10-23-20; 8:45 am]